Resolving the Complex Evolution of a Supermassive Black Hole Triplet in a Cosmological Simulation: Results

 Our \ketju{} PN correction implementation includes only PN terms relevant for binaries, ignoring three-body cross terms appearing at \pn{1} level \citep[e.g.][]{1985PhRvD..31.1815T}.
 It has been argued that these terms can in some cases lead to significant effects over long enough time periods \citep{2014PhRvD..89d4043W,2020PhRvD.102f4033L}.
 However, in this specific case the ignored terms do not appear to lead to significant changes in the behavior of the system.
-This is demonstrated by an isolated integration of the SMBH triplet using a version of the integrator including also the \pn{1} level three-body terms, shown in the right panel of \autoref{fig:orbital_evolution}.
-The results are visually almost indistinguishable from the main run, and utilizing additional integrations without the three-body terms we have confirmed that the small differences between the runs are due to stellar interactions.
+This is demonstrated by an isolated integration of the SMBH triplet using a version of the integrator including also the \pn{1} level three-body terms, shown in \autoref{fig:kozai_eccentricity}.
+The results are visually almost indistinguishable from the main run, and utilizing additional integrations without the three-body terms we have confirmed that the small differences between the runs are due to stellar interactions. \edit1{ However, in some other triplet configurations the cross terms may result in more significant effects, and thus including them in future simulations seems prudent. }